lauracout/rocketchat.github.io/_posts/2018/10/2018-10-19-stefanini-rc-partnership.md

 Rocket.Chat currently has over 250,000 installed servers and more than 10 million users in 150 countries.
 Meanwhile Sophie 3.0 is present in more than 50 large corporations across Brazil, the United States, Latin America and Europe.

 > "The pool of joint opportunities is immense.
 Rocket.Chat and Sophie are two internationalized Brazilian platforms, designed and developed for the global market.
-This combination of skills and joint experience has the potential to take our two companies, which grow three by digits annually, to a new level, in addition to indicating an exemplary path to be followed by several other companies,"
+This combination of skills and joint experience has the potential to take our two companies, which grow by three digits annually, to a new level, as well as indicating an exemplary path to be followed by several other companies,"

 said Stefanini's R&D director.